Pavelezl/Object-Oriented-Programming-CodingExercises/README.md

 - Collections in Java:
   - [Classwork 16](https://github.com/Pavelezl/Object-Oriented-Programming-CodingExercises/files/9883224/Ejercicio.Colecciones.Alumnos.docx.pdf): Collections exercise of a marine port.

-- Design Patterns in Java
+- Design Patterns In Java: Singleton, Factory:
   - [Classwork 19](https://github.com/Pavelezl/Object-Oriented-Programming-CodingExercises/files/10117040/Ejercicio.junto.con.Docente.docx.pdf): Exercise of company and employees, where we have to calculate the salary of each of their contracts depending on the number of days of work.
 Using Singelton and Factory